 The Journal of Language, Literature and Culture (formerly known as AUMLA) is the journal of the Australasian Universities Language and Literature Association.
 For sixty years, the journal has been an important part of the academic culture of the humanities, in countries around the world but especially so in Australia and New Zealand.
 It aims to publish stimulating, well-written, authoritative peer-reviewed articles on all topics relevant to the broad fields of language, literature and culture.
 It is consciously eclectic and diverse in its range of content: works ancient and modern; all languages and literatures; and is open to a broad interpretation of text and culture.
 It serves a wide cross-section of interests and backgrounds, enabling the journal to place a priority on clear writing and readability.
 The journal is international in focus and content, and attracts contributors from universities all over the world.
 The journal mainly publishes articles written in English, but may also occasionally publish articles written in French or German.

 Individuals can receive free annual subscription to the journal by becoming an AULLA Member.

-The full back archive of JLLC, extending back to Volume 1, will be available online to all subscribers in 2014.
+The full back archive of JLLC, extending back to Volume 1, is available online to all subscribers.